dice4321/Gunkolle/README.md

 ## How to use: Pause Utility

-Simple pause script that runs alongside AHKanColle.
+Simple pause script that runs alongside Gunkolle.

 Enter in config.ini under [Variables], PauseHr=22 , and PauseMn=22 to pause at 22:22.
 Use 24 Hour format only.
 You may use PCSleep=1 to sleep the computer at that time as well.